 Answer: they systematize it.

-I mostly work with small to mid-sized companies that aspire to greatness.
+I mostly work with mid-sized companies that aspire to greatness.
 They don’t have massive budgets for training and development, but they want to make the most of what they do have.
 I show them that becoming a world-class developer of talent doesn’t take a lot of money, but it does take strong desire and discipline.

 As great as that sounds, it’s still not good enough to become a world-class talent developer.
 Succession plans tend to focus on about 20% of the workforce—the handful of people who want greater leadership responsibility and who are demonstrating the leadership characteristics which are considered most important in their company.
 What about the other 80% of their employees?
 Are they less worthy of developing?